 Reputable, big-box retailers such as Amazon take website security seriously.
 As such, their brand must always remain reputable and trustworthy.
 To maintain a high degree of consumer trust, their websites are typically free of typos, odd design quirks, dark patterns, and other flaws that would detract from the shopping experience.

-If you notice something strange, it's best to double-check the website address spelling to confirm you're using the real one.
-When exploring lesser-known sites, read customer feedback on third-party review sites like Trustpilot to determine the website's legitimacy.
+When exploring lesser-known sites, read customer feedback on third-party review sites to determine the website's legitimacy.
 You can also test the URL on Scam Adviser for added peace of mind.

-Some fraudsters will take advantage of our trust in Amazon to run scams.
+This is not to say Amazon is free of delivery scams.
 If you get an unordered Amazon package, you might be the victim of a brushing scam.

 Most people use the same password across several online accounts.
-While this is convenient, it exposes you to identity theft.
+While this is convenient, it exposes you to identity theft and hacking.